 Multiple myeloma is more than twice as common in African Americans than in white Americans.
 The reason is not known.

 Multiple myeloma seems to run in some families.
-Someone who has a sibling or parent with myeloma is 4 times more likely to get it than someone who does not have this family history.
+Someone who has a sibling or parent with myeloma is more likely to get it than someone who does not have this family history.
 Still, most patients have no affected relatives, so this accounts for only a small number of cases.

-Many people with monoclonal gammopathy of undetermined significance (MGUS) or solitary plasmacytoma are at higher risk of developing multiple myeloma than someone who does not have these diseases.
+People with monoclonal gammopathy of undetermined significance (MGUS) or solitary plasmacytoma are at higher risk of developing multiple myeloma than someone who does not have these diseases.